 A grove or a distinctive wood may be created as a memorial or for other symbolic motive.
 An example pictured above is locally known as T-wood, from its shape as seen from downhill.
 It was planted, in the 1760s, in a Greek cross shape (not in crucifix form).
 Entirely of beech trees, which are not native to this area: they must have been imported from afar as saplings, in huge number.
 There are two versions of why the owner of the stock farming pasture on which T-wood stands had this grove planted.
-As a memorial to a family member fallen in battle, or as a political protest against the government of the nearby city who sequestered part of that landholding to make a large reservoir for drinking water.
-A potent gesture in either case.
-This fine stand of a beautiful species of tree will probably remain here long into the future.
+As a memorial to a family member fallen in battle, or as a political protest against the government of the nearby city who sequestered part of that landholding to make a large reservoir of drinking water.
+A potent gesture in either case, and in continues as a fine stand of a beautiful species of tree, that have a long future remaining.